Updated January 2026 • Verified Q1 2026

 - 10.2 Can I switch from Square to Toast (or vice versa) later?

-- 10.3 Are there any hidden fees I should know about?
+- 10.3 Are there hidden fees I should know about?

 - 10.4 Which works better for food trucks and mobile businesses?

-- 10.5 How do processing fees really compare in practice?
+- 10.5 How do processing fees actually compare?

 - 10.6 What about offline functionality when internet goes down?

-- 10.7 Which is better for multi-location restaurant businesses?
+- 10.7 Which is better for multi-location restaurants?

 Bottom Line: Who Wins What

-Toast wins for: Full-service restaurants, multi-location operations, businesses needing advanced kitchen workflow management
+Toast wins for: Full-service restaurants, multi-location operations, businesses needing kitchen display systems, ingredient-level inventory, and automated tip distribution

-Square wins for: Quick-service restaurants, food trucks, cafes, new businesses with tight budgets, multi-industry operations
+Square wins for: Quick-service restaurants, food trucks, cafes, new businesses with tight budgets, and operations that also do retail

-It’s a tie for: Basic payment processing, ease of use, mobile capabilities
+It’s a tie for: Basic payment processing, mobile capabilities, and online ordering fundamentals

 At-a-Glance Comparison